-- 1. To provide a sustainable vegetative cover that will minimise erosion, - 2.
+- 1. To provide a sustainable vegetative cover that will minimise erosion and ensures the stability and integrity of the embankment remains, - 2.
 To enhance both amenity and biodiversity at the Site by providing habitat and a food source for birdlife.